cjoakim/azure-cosmos-db/apis/mongo/java/readme.md

 ### Execute the Java Program

 1) Create a document with the **ttl** attribute = 5 seconds
-2) Read the document - it is present
+2) Read the document; it is present
 3) Thread.sleep for a few seconds
-4) Read the document - it is no longer present; it was deleted by the TTL functionality.
+4) Read the document; it is no longer present; it was deleted by the TTL functionality.

 ```
 PS ...\java> gradle ttl